-Part of the mercury load in a bat is excreted via their waste, called guano, which primarily consists of bat hair, insect remains and bat mucus (Maher, 2006).
-Guano can therefore be used as an indicator of the presence of mercury in a habitat or ecosystem that contain bats, such as a cave or bat house.
+Part of the mercury load in bats is excreted in their fecal matter, called guano, which primarily consists of bat hair, insect remains and bat mucus (Maher, 2006).
+Guano can therefore be examined for for indications of the presence of mercury in a habitat or ecosystem that contain bats, such as a cave or bat house.
 Several studies have already shown the presence of mercury in bat guano from caves.
 Petit and Altenbach (1973) dated a guano core from a cave in Colorado and found levels of mercury throughout the core were related to production at a local copper smelter and open pit mine.
 O’Shea et al. (2001) found higher concentrations of environmental contaminants, including mercury, in bat guano near a superfund site than at a reference site in Colorado.
 Petit (1975) investigated mercury concentrations in a 1100 year-old guano core from an Arizona cave and suggested that mercury concentrations had been higher than expected in pre-industrial times, possibly due to geological processes such as volcanic activity.
 A recent study by Hagan (2014) analyzed three age-dated groups of bat guano from Mammoth Cave National Park in Kentucky and found that modern/fresh guano had higher concentrations of mercury than historical guano (~100-1100 years old), which in turn had higher concentrations than ancient guano (~30,000 years old).

 The concentration of mercury in bat guano has implications for both the health of bats and cave ecosystems.
 The presence of mercury in guano allows potential for mercury to bioaccumulate in guanitic food webs for trogloxenes, troglophiles and troglobites.
 Coprophagy of guano has been observed in cave-adapted salamanders (Fenolio et al., 2006), dermestid cave beetles (Mizutani et al., 1992), and even meat ants who enter caves to collect and transport guano back outside to their mounds (Moulds, 2006).
 Macroinvertebrate communities in caves have been found to increase after fresh guano is deposited (Poulson and Lavoie, 2000), and the nutrient quality of guano has been found to influence biodiversity of macroinvertebrates in caves (Iskali and Zhang, 2015).

 Since mercury in guano can be used as an indicator of potential mercury pollution in guanitic food webs, this study had two objectives.
-The first objective was to analyze mercury concentrations in guano collected from caves and bat houses in Florida and Georgia to compare concentrations between caves, with the hypothesis that statistical variability will be low between caves due to them having the same predominant species of roosting bats.
-The second objective was to compare guano from a habitat with a different predominant species, bat houses, with the hypothesis that different species will have a different diet and possibly different level of bioaccumulation of mercury and therefore mercury in their guano.
+The first objective was to analyze mercury concentrations in guano collected from caves in Florida and Georgia to compare concentrations between locations.
+Given that the caves play host to the same predominating species of bat, any significant differences in mean mercury concentrations among locations is a possible indicator of differing pollutant levels in the surrounding environment.
+Guano was also collected below bat houses, which are inhabited by bats of a different species.
+The second objective was to compare guano from these two habits with different predominating specieswith the hypothesis that different species will have different diets and possibly different levels of bioaccumulation of mercury, as indicated by their guano.

 Data resulting from this study is valuable for monitoring potential mercury contamination in both bats and cave and karst ecosystems in Florida and Georgia.